Peng154/OCN/README.md

 # OCN
-### This is an implementation of OCN: One Core Neuron for time-series predicting and deep learning
+### This is an implementation of paper "One-core neuron deep learning for time series prediction"

 ## Getting Started
 ### Prediciton